-In many states, there is not specific guidelines governing the quality of lash extension application.
-Because of this there will be times that you will need to asses and possibly remove other technician's work.
+There are many untrained technicians out there doing damaging sets.
+Because of this, there will be times that you will need to asses and possibly remove another technician's work.
 Knowing how to approach these situations will allow you to possibly save the clients natural lashes and rehab them if necessary.
-Note that if you are working with excess adhesive and improper application, removals will typically take more time and possible reapplying remover to loosen the bonds of the adhesive.